 #2.
 Create a searchable subject line.
 Adding your name, the course number and section, and the primary purpose of the email helps the recipient find and address the email quickly.
 Consider this example: Absence for Jane Smith ENGL 1010-02 for March 15, 2020.

 #3.
 Address your professor in a professional manner.
 Including an appropriate title, such as Dr. or Professor, sets a professional tone.

 #4.
 Stick to one or two topics per email.
 Reading long texts can be overwhelming; stick to the point.

 #5.
 Ask for a response (if you need one).
 Using a question in the body of the email or adding a farewell line that simply states “a response is appreciated” is a way of requesting a response.

 #6.
 Revise your work.
 Checking for proper spelling and punctuation is essential.
 Remember that an email doesn’t use the same conventions as a text.

 #7.
 Think before you click.
 Check your syllabus or talk to a peer before sending an email.
 Sometimes the answer to your question is found in your syllabus.
 For sensitive issues, try your professor’s office hours instead of sending an email.

-A) CAS encourages faculty to assign a short reflection piece on the tutoring experience.
-Short, low-stakes writing assignments to enhance writing abilities.
+A) Whether a tutoring session takes place virtually or in-person, CAS encourages faculty to assign a short reflection piece on the tutoring experience.
+Short, low-stakes writing assignments enhance writing abilities.

 B) Students receive an email with their appointment date and time.
 This email can be forwarded to you as proof of the visit.